krisztianszenasi/chia-monitor/README.md

 ## Android Studio

 Android Studio is needed for running the application inside of a simulator.
 Import the `ChiaMonitor` project via `OPEN` > `.../ChiaMonitor`.
-There is also an `.apk` file, so you can install it to a physical device as well.

 # Starting the server